If you missed ’em, the BOJ and the RBA announced their respective monetary policy statements yesterday.

 - The major risks to Japan’s economic growth come primarily from overseas, namely China

-- The main risk to inflation outlook comes mainly from the “weakening phase” in inflation expectations
+- The main risk to the inflation outlook comes mainly from the “weakening phase” in inflation expectations

 Monetary Policy Maintained